 Step 3: Finding shapes

 Even if you are not familiar with lightning and shadows you will be able to set the lighter parts of the design using the technique from “How to draw gold” tutorial.
-Here is how it works: Imagine that you are building your design out of clay like if it was a sculpture.
-The light goes to the parts where you are moving your hands towards yourself- the most bulged ones .
+Here is how it works: Imagine that you are building your design out of clay as if it was a sculpture.
+The light goes to the parts where you are moving your hands towards yourself- the most bulged ones.
 Use a soft pastel and mark these areas gently.
 Be careful not to overwork it though – you want to keep about half of the original base color untouched.

 Step 4: Blending

-Blending is essential step when drawing silk and satin fabrics.
+Blending is an essential step when drawing silk and satin fabrics.
 Use your fingers or preferably a q-tip to blend the pastel.
 Try not to exceed the original proportion and size you have set in step 3.
 Erase if you notice that more than ½ of the design is in this soft, blended shade.

 Step 5: Add some magic!

 Now is where the real fun begins.
-Use the same bright soft pastel and draw another layer of highlight .
+Use the same bright soft pastel and draw another layer of highlight.
 Make sure you stay in the borders of the blended tone from Step 3.
 Don’t forget to mark all the folds too– vertical and horizontal.

 Step 6: More blending